microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 Starting version 0.2.8, a configurable context manager allows you to easily configure the cache, using either DiskCache or Redis.
-All `OpenAIWrapper` created inside the context manager can use the same cache through the constructor..
+All `OpenAIWrapper` created inside the context manager can use the same cache through the constructor.

 ```python
 from autogen.cache.cache import Cache